Congratulations on the purchase of your new spa.

 arrive with the spa or find the link at the back of this guide to download the manual for your spa model.

-Any local delivery charge that has been included in the sale are for Spa World’s standard delivery with two people and a trolley.
+Any local delivery charge that has been included in the sale is for Spa World’s standard delivery with two people and a trolley.
 If the spa can be put into place with two people using only a trolley then there will be no extra charges.

 If the delivery team arrives, and the spa cannot be put into place as described above, the delivery team will discuss options with you that may incur extra charges.